siddheshgorantiwar/WebFetch/README.md

 ## Project Summary

 The application enables users to:
-- Upload a CSV file or load data directly from **Google Sheets**.
+- Upload a CSV file from local or load data directly from **Google Sheets**.
 - Use custom prompts to retrieve relevant web-based information via the **Tavily API**.
-- Update the Google Sheet with the newly extracted data.
-- Download the updated data in both **CSV** and **Google Sheet** formats.
-- Perform operations like cleaning, merging, and converting DataFrames.
+- get back updated CSV/google sheets link.

 ## Features

 ### Web Search Integration